Feng-H/Feng-H/README.md

 - Now I am try to build some apps
 - I did not learn complete coding, just know some very basic thing.
 - I use Linux and docker, and I have a VPS, also build localserver through FNOS docker envirment
-- now I use Cursor
+- now I use Cursor and Kiro

 <!---